fabioAlcocer/interactive-rating-component/README.md

 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
-- Javascript Vanilla
+- Javascript
-- LocalStorage
+- AOS animation library

 ### What I learned

-In this project I put into practice my knowledge in vanilla JS and learned how localStorage works.
+In this project I put into practice my knowledge in Javascript Forms, and AOS library.

 ## Author